A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 - July 2023: and not to be outdone by the land creatures, the sea lions have been busy and a female pup now graces the waters of Schönbrunn

 - July 2023: you wait 20 years for the birth of an orang utan and then two come along at once.
-After 2022’s success, the zoo’s ape group has now added a baby female to the roster
+After a similar success in 2022, the zoo’s ape group has now added a baby female to the roster

 - June 2023: the maternity ward at the black-tailed prairie dog enclosure has been in overdrive with six pups born.
 They’re now old enough to leave the safety of the burrow and